kubeflow/website/content/en/docs/components/pipelines/operator-guides/installation/localcluster-deployment.md

   kubectl delete -k {YOUR_MANIFEST_FILE}`
   ```

-- To uninstall Kubeflow Pipelines using manifests from Kubeflow Pipelines's
+- To uninstall Kubeflow Pipelines using manifests from Kubeflow Pipelines'
   GitHub repository, run these commands:

   ```shell